SvitLanaPavl/holbertonschool-simple_shell/README.md

 ## **_How to use_** ##
 To start using the program, type `./hsh`.
 You will see the prompt `($)` which indicates that it is ready to receive the command.
-The commands can be *built-ins*, like
+The commands can be *built-ins*, for instance

-`cd` - change directory
+`cd` - change directory, followed by the path or  with the options (e.g. - for previous working directory or .. for one directory up)
-`echo` - write a string to stdout
+`exit` - exits the shell
-`pwd` - print working directory
+`env` - prints the current environment variables

-*aliases* which are shortcuts that reference a command, or *executable files*.
+and they are run right away.
+However, if they are not built-ins, they are searched for in the PATH directory.

 ## **_Examples_** ##